cybertec-postgresql/pgwatch/docs/using_managed_services.rst

 * Documentation: https://docs.microsoft.com/en-us/azure/postgresql/

-NB!
 Surprisingly on Azure some file access functions are whitelisted, thus one can for example use the "wal_size" metrics.

 NB2!
 By default Azure has **pg_stat_statements** not fully activated by default, so you need to enable it manually or via the API.
 Documentation link `here <https://docs.microsoft.com/en-us/azure/postgresql/howto-optimize-query-stats-collection>`_.